A spike in suicides leaves mental health officials concerned

-“What’s going to happen and are they safe to go certain places,” said Wichita Crisis Center Program Manager Brittani May.
+“What’s going to happen and are they safe to go certain places,” said Brittani May, Wichita Crisis Center program manager

-“The constant stress that’s not letting up,” said Mental Health Advocate Nancy Ross.
+“The constant stress that’s not letting up,” said Nancy Ross, mental health advocated.

 The stress is what mental health officials said is a potential contributor to the peak in suicides.

-“How that will continue to effect the community and how that will effect the suicide rates, we feel we will probably be a large jump compared to years past,” said May.
+“How that will continue to affect the community and how that will affect the suicide rates, we feel we will probably be a large jump compared to years past,” said May.

 As someone who battles mental health, Nancy Ross said it hasn’t been easy.